IHE/ITI.MHDS/index.md

 - Publication of Document based information
   - Content agnostic but CDA<sup>®</sup> and FHIR preferred
-- Persistence and lifecycle management of Documents, DocumentManifest, DocumentReference, and List resources
+- Persistence and lifecycle management of Documents, DocumentReference, and List resources
   - Enabling centralized document storage, or distributed document storage at a service identified at the source
 - Patient Identity Management –
   - specifically, a golden patient identity for use within the domain, cross-reference to other identities, and lifecycle of updates